PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 \section{Implementation, usage, and design}

-PySPH is implemented in Python.
-Our choice of Python stems from the fact that it is an easy to learn programming language with extensive libraries for scientific computation and general purpose tasks.
-This coupled with the fact that Python is able to easily interface with lower-level languages like C/C++, FORTRAN as well as OpenCL and CUDA make it an ideal choice.

-PySPH may be installed using standard installation mechanisms available in the Python ecosystem.
-Documentation on this is available as part of the PySPH online documentation~\footnote{The documentation is available at \url{https://pysph.readthedocs.org}}.
+PySPH may be installed using standard installation procedures available in the Python ecosystem.
+Documentation on this is available as part of the PySPH online documentation.
+The documentation is available at \url{https://pysph.readthedocs.io} and includes installation, tutorial, and reference material on PySPH.